irods/irods_docs/docs/plugins/pluggable_authentication.md

 For more information on the syntax of the pam.d configuration please refer to [The Linux Documentation Project](http://tldp.org/HOWTO/User-Authentication-HOWTO/x115.html)

+### Testing basic authentication with irodsPamAuthCheck

 A quick test for the basic authentication mechanism for PAM is to run the `/usr/sbin/irodsPamAuthCheck` tool. irodsPamAuthCheck takes one argument (the username to check) and then reads the password from stdin (without any prompting).
+Please note that this checks only for **basic authentication**, not **authorization**.

 ```
 $ /usr/sbin/irodsPamAuthCheck bob